apereo/cas/docs/cas-server-documentation/integration/Delegate-Authentication.md

 please [review this guide](Delegate-Authentication-SAML.html).

 ## Session Replication

+For the current active session, the selected identity provider, the relying party and all other relevant details for the given authentication request are tracked as *session attributes* inside a dedicated session store capable of replication, which is specially more relevant for clustred deployments.

 {% include casproperties.html properties="cas.session-replication" %}

+## Identity Provider Selection

+The selected identity provider can be optionally tracked and stored using a dedicated cookie, which will then be used on subsequent attempts to auto-redirect to the identity provider, skipping the selection menu.

+{% include casproperties.html properties="cas.authn.pac4j.cookie" %}

 ## Troubleshooting

-To enable additional logging, configure the log4j configuration file to add the following
+To enable additional logging, configure the log4j configuration file to add the following levels:
-levels:

 ```xml
 ...